hisekaldma/Polyhymnia/documentation/index.md

       (1 < x < 2) Synth: G G G G
       (x > 2)     Synth: D D D D

-Parameter names have to start with a *lowercase letter*, and numbers have to be *integers*.
+Parameter names have to start with a lowercase letter, and numbers have to be integers.
 The allowed comparisons are `<` and `>`, and they are inclusive, because that is what you want most of the time.
 Other comparisons, like `==` and `!=`, aren’t supported.
 The idea isn’t to check for specific values, but to react to changing inputs.

 Conditions are evaluated at the start of a new bar.
 This means that even if a condition becomes valid in the middle of a bar, new patterns won’t start playing until the next bar, which is what you want musically.